Department of Microbiology and Immunology

 Lab - HCC HO-610

 Research in my laboratory is focused on the molecular and cellular regulation of host immunity and inflammatory responses in tumor microenvironment by tumor secretive soluble elements, with emphasis on tumor shed proteins and secretive cytokines.
 One of mechanisms conveying tumor immune surveillance in cancer patients is though induced expression of the membrane-bound MHC I chain related molecules A and B (MICA and MICB) on tumor cell surface.
 These molecules serve as ligands for the immune activating receptor NKG2D to signal the activation of NK and CD8 T cell anti-tumor responses.
 In cancer patients with advanced diseases, cancer cells shed the membrane-bound MICA and MICB to produce immune suppressive soluble forms of sMICA and sMICB.
-Our research focuses are: 1) to elucidate the molecular mechanisms by which tumor shed MIC through a variety of genetically mutated cell lines and to define the optimal strategy to target tumor shedding; 2) to investigate how tumor shedding may shift the balance of anti-tumor immunity and pro-tumorigenic inflammation through the NKG2D receptor mediated cross-talks among immune/inflammatory cell types using the transgenic animal models established in my laboratory; 3) to harness NKG2D-mediated tumor immunity for cancer immunotherapy.
-Our laboratory has developed unique transgenic animal models and reagents for these studies.
+Our recent study have shown that membrane-bound NKG2D ligand stimulates anti-tumor immunity whereas tumor shedding-derived soluble NKG2D ligands poses multiple detrimental effect to the host immune responses (Fig 1).
+These negative effects include perturbing NK cell homeostasis, driving expansion of MDSCs, skewing macrophage differentiation into alternatively activated phenotypes.
+The mechanistic understandings have endorsed soluble NKG2D ligand to be a valid cancer therapeutic target.
+Our very recent development has proven this concept and demonstrated that antibody targeting soluble NKG2D ligand sMIC refuels and revamps endogenous innate and adaptive immune responses.
+Our current research focuses are: 1) to investigate how NKG2D ligands may shift the balance of anti-tumor immunity and pro-tumorigenic inflammation through the NKG2D receptor mediated cross-talks among immune/inflammatory cell types using the transgenic animal models established in my laboratory; 2) to harness NKG2D-mediated tumor immunity to enhance current FDA approved cancer immunotherapy; 3) to understand and harness NKG2D pathway for various autoimmune disorders.
+Our laboratory has developed unique transgenic animal models and a bank of functional antibodies for these studies.

 Recent Publications | Additional Publications